RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 However, these applications are typically limited in the extent to which they allow users to modify the protocol.
 To allow for greater flexibility, RosettaScripts was created.
 RosettaScripts allows users to create and modify protocols using an XML based syntax.
+Broadly, RosettaScripts is based around the paradigm of having a single structure (the *pose*) that enters the protocol, a series of steps performed, each modifying the pose in some way (*movers*) or evaluating some property of the pose (*filters*), and a single structure written out.
+The protocol can then be run repeatedly to generate large ensembles of output structures, or to process large ensembles of input structures.

 This tutorial is intended to take you through the process of creating a new protocol with RosettaScripts.
 It should also give you a good grounding in how you can modify